danheberden/puppet-nodejs/README.md

 ## Installation

-Copy the module to your puppet modules directory of if you're using git to manage your manifests/modules you can just `git sudmodule add git@github.com:danheberden/puppet-nodejs.git modules/nodejs`
+Copy the module to your puppet modules directory of if you're using git to manage your manifests/modules you can just `git submodule add git@github.com:danheberden/puppet-nodejs.git modules/nodejs`

 Add a nodejs declaration to whatever node in your manifest: